dchepenko/nvdata_tranformations/README.md

-# FindMyMail Callback Server
+# Tranformations

-This project is a simple web server built using `aiohttp` to handle POST requests containing contact information, extract relevant details, and save them to a CSV file and Google BigQuery.
+This project is a set of scripts to trnasfor the data in BigQuery.

 ## File Definitions